Categories

 Instead of trying to learn all of the language, learn the parts that you’ll most likely use and rely on Google Translate for everything else.

-The locals are happy that tourists are supporting their economy and couldn’t be happier to try and understand you in any way they can, whether you’re staying at RV campgrounds or Baja bound for beach camping.
+The locals are happy that tourists are supporting their economy and couldn’t be happier trying to understand you in any way they can, whether you’re staying at RV campgrounds or you are Baja-bound for beach camping.

-If you’re heading to Baja and you might choose to go beach camping without electrical hookups (and air conditioning) or you want your a/c to be ass efficient as possible, you might find these tips helpful: 17 tips to keep your RV cool.
+If you’re heading to Baja and think you might consider beach camping without electrical hookups (and air conditioning), or you want your a/c to be as efficient as possible, you might find these tips helpful: 17 tips to keep your RV cool.

 Enjoy Baja!